o3de/o3de.org/content/docs/user-guide/features/gems/reference/vegetation/procedures/gradient-random.md

   in Open 3D Engine dynamic vegetation. '
 title: Using Gradients to Create Random Distribution
 ---
-# Using Gradients to Create Random Distribution {#dynamic-vegetation-procedures-gradient-random-selection}

 You can use gradients in different areas of O3DE, such as with audio and AI\.
 Gradients are particularly helpful in dynamic vegetation, where they create a realistically random look in the distribution of your vegetation\.